spectrocloud/librarium/docs/docs-content/getting-started/azure/deploy-k8s-cluster-tf.md

 block.

 The **clusters.tf** file contains the definitions for deploying a host cluster to one of the cloud providers.
 To create a host cluster, you must use a cluster resource for the cloud provider you are targeting.

-In this tutorial, the following Terraform cluster resources are used.
+The following Terraform cluster resources are defined in this file.

 | Terraform Resource                                                                                                                    | Platform |
 | ------------------------------------------------------------------------------------------------------------------------------------- | -------- |